smfils1/smfils1.github.io/README.md

 ### Configuration

-- `content.json` contains the configurable content this template
+- `content.json` contains the configurable content for this template.

 ### Starting the App